 So, when I say “extremely limited”, I mean one (though Remington also makes a .450 Bushmaster load, I couldn’t find any in stock).
 I would highly recommend reloading for this cartridge.

-In the Scout Rifle platform, I see no benefit in the .450 Bushmaster over the .308 Winchester.
+In the Scout Rifle platform, I see no benefit in the .450 Bushmaster over the .308 Winchester (though it’s great for hunting in the couple of states with straight-walled cartridge laws).
 The .308 Win produces more energy at the muzzle in most bullet weights (all the way up to the 208 gr Hornady A-Max) and, because of much higher ballistic coefficients, delivers more and more energy at the target the farther from the muzzle you get.
 So the choice to chamber this rifle in .450 Bushmaster is an interesting one.

 Cooper’s Scout Rifle concept was a carbine length short-action bolt gun chambered in .308 or (the superior) 7mm-08.
 Cooper also envisioned something like the .450 Bushmaster, but specifically for a semi-automatic rifle, such as the AR-15.
 He called it a “Thumper.”

 Ruger has used the “Thumper” cartridge but in the Scout Rifle platform.
 I realize that’s an easy chambering for this rifle, but it just doesn’t make much sense, utility wise.
 A 7mm-08 version would have been a much more useful chambering and truer to the original concept of the Scout Rifle.

 Still, this is very much a Scout Rifle.
 It may not be the “right” caliber, it can’t be loaded with stripper clips and it might be half a pound too heavy with glass.
 But it’s a lightweight, handy, fast-to-shoulder rifle that’s capable of taking most game at reasonable distances And that’s the spirit of the thing after all.